 English pub with sports and live music

-Photos of zulu warriors, deadly-looking tribal spears, colourful ethnic carvings and proud portraits of moustachioed gents with a chestful of medals (even if one suspects they were given for all the wrong reasons) complete the British Africa theme of this gastropub on the Gran Via, just off Passeig de Gracia.
+Photos of Zulu warriors, deadly-looking tribal spears, colourful ethnic carvings and proud portraits of moustachioed gents with a chestful of medals complete the British Africa theme of this gastropub on the Gran Via, just off Passeig de Gracia.

 Obama is a fine looking pub, with several distinct spaces.
 Follow the curved wooden stairs up to a relatively secluded mezzanine level and order an exotic cocktail for you and your date, or head downstairs with a group of mates into a plushly upholstered basement with three HD TVs screening sports.